How Award-Winning Photographer Anne Geddes is Taking Back Her Creative Career

 “[The internet] affected me a lot, to be honest.
 My whole way of operating has been completely changed on its head.
 I do private portraits, but it’s not really what my story is about.
 I was very fortunate in the years before the internet, in that I was able to create my own industry and tell my own story, which people loved.”

-With the arrival of the internet and the ease of sharing digital images, Anne found it impossible to justify substantial production costs of some of her favorite creative endeavors.
+With the arrival of the internet and the ease of sharing digital images, Anne found it impossible to justify substantial production costs of some of her favourite creative endeavours.
 While she enjoyed the pursuit of fantastical portraiture, there was no longer a sensible way to sell her images while protecting them from being shared unlawfully.

 Instead of falling into despondency, Anne decided to put the power of the internet to good use, finding new ways to share her work directly with her supporters through Patreon.